coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 ## Run a Simple Sidekick

 The simplest sidekick example is for [service discovery](https://github.com/coreos/fleet/blob/master/Documentation/service-discovery.md).
 This unit blindly announces that our container has been started.
 We'll run one of these for each Apache unit that's already running.
 Make two copies of the unit called `apache-discovery.1.service` and `apache-discovery.2.service`.
-Be sure to change all instances of `apache.1.service` to `apache.2.service` when you create the second unit.
+Be sure to change all instances of `apache.1.service` to `apache.2.service` and `apache1` to `apache2` when you create the second unit.

 ```ini
 [Unit]